4br3mm0rd/mpyg321/README.md

 # mpyg321
-mpyg321 is a simple python wrapper for mpg321.
+mpyg321 is a simple python wrapper for mpg321 and mpg123.
 It allows you to easily play mp3 sounds in python, do basic operations on the music and implement callbacks for events like the end of a sound.

 # Installation
-mpyg321 requires the installation of mpg321 software for reading mp3.
+mpyg321 requires the installation of mpg321 (or mpg123 depending on your usage) software for reading mp3.
 This section describes the installation of the library on MacOS, Linux and Windows. **For now, the library has only been tested on mac, but it should work on any platform.**

 ## MacOS
 ```